tshepang/blog/content/Prisoners (2013).md

 categories = ['movies']
 +++

-Hugh Jackman gives his best performance I\'ve seen, and none of the others are lacking.
+Hugh Jackman gives his best performance I've seen, and none of the others are lacking.
 The movie is also very well-made, and I could smell the skill (and freshness) in the opening scenes, just before the girls disappear.
 The rest of it remains interesting, despite the running